Different Methods of “Wrapping” a Package in Contract Packaging

-Many different products require a wrap once the primary packaging or assembly had been completed.
-There are several different methods used to accomplish a product wrap and all the wrapping options discussed here are clear “retail” wraps so that the product inside can be displayed clearly.
-However, each one of these methods is done on different types of packaging equipment and are used for different applications.
+Many products require a wrap once the primary packaging or assembly has been completed.
+Several other methods are used to accomplish a product wrap, and all the wrapping options discussed here are clear “retail” wraps so that the product inside can be displayed clearly.
+However, each one of these methods is done on different types of packaging equipment and is used for different applications.

 Shrink Wrapping